jamesoddy8/CV/README.md

 ## Education <br>

-### Makers Academy (January 2020 to May 2020)
+### Makers Academy (Jan 2020 to May 2020)
-TDD, OOP, MVC <br>
+* Test Driven Development and Behaviour Driven Development
+* Object-oriented Design
-AGILE <br>
+* AGILE methodologies
-Ruby, Rails, JavaScript <br>
+* Ruby, Rails, JavaScript
-RSpec, Jasmine <br>
+* RSpec, Jasmine
-Bootstrap <br>
+* Pair Programming

-#### King's College London (2017 to 2018)
+#### King's College London (Sep 2017 to Sep 2018)
-MA in Environment & Development Geography.<br>
+* MA in Environment & Development Geography
+* Merit
-Thesis on "Commuter awareness of air pollution on the London underground".<br>
+* Thesis on "Commuter awareness of air pollution on the London underground"
-Modules in Practising Social Methods, Human Mobility, Climate Change & Culture, Disasters & Development, Environmental Development in the Global South.
+* Modules in Practising Social Methods, Human Mobility, Climate Change & Culture, Disasters & Development, Environmental Development in the Global South

-#### University of Portsmouth (2010 to 2013)
+#### University of Portsmouth (Sep 2010 to Sep 2013)
-BSc in Geography
+* BSc in Geography
+* 2:1

 ## Experience <br>

-**The Drinks Company (20 to 2020)**
+**The Drinks Company (2018 to 2020)**
 *Account Manager*
-- Managing Amazon Vendor Central account.
--

 **Massey PR (May 2015 to April 2017)**
 *Junior Account Executive*
-- Liasing with clients & press on a daily basis.
-- Organising events.

-## Hobbies <br>
+## Hobbies & Interests<br>

 - Photography (film & digital).
 - Art.
 I'm a member of various art galleries & love seeing new exhibitions, I find it provides the perfect quiet space for creative inspiration.